History of the western steppe

 The marking includes a good bit of forest-steppe.

 In the far west note the Carpathian Mountains separating the Hungarian plain from the main steppe.

-This article summarizes the history of the western steppe, which is the western third of the Eurasian Steppe, that is, the grasslands of Ukraine and southern Russia.
-It is intended as a summary and an index to the more-detailed linked articles.
-It is a companion to history of the central steppe and history of the eastern steppe.
-All dates are approximate since there are few exact starting and ending dates.
-This summary article does not list the uncertainties, which are many.
-For these, see the linked articles.
+The history of the western steppe concerns the western part of the Eurasian Steppe, including the grasslands of Ukraine and southern Russia.

 Geography

 The area is approximately triangular.
 The line between forest and steppe began near the mouth of the Danube on the Black Sea and ran northeast toward Kazan and then turned south along the western side of the Ural Mountains.
 This was not a sharp line but rather a broad band of often deciduous forest-steppe.
 Its nature and location is hard to establish since most of it has now been cleared for agriculture.
 The southern boundary runs northeast and then east-southeast along the shore of the Black Sea, continues in the same direction along the north side of the Caucasus Mountains, meets the Caspian Sea and follows its western shore north.
 Between the north end of the Caspian to the Urals is open grassland that connects the area to the central steppe.
 The Sea of Azov projects northeast, turning the Black Sea-Caspian Steppe into a kind of peninsula.
 The western part is sometimes called the Kuban region from the Kuban River that drains the Caucasus northwest.
 The Crimean peninsula extends into the Black Sea and was a link from the steppe to the Byzantine and Turkish empires.
 In the far west, the Hungarian plain is an island of grassland separated from the main steppe by the mountains of Transylvania.
 Most of the area is suitable for agriculture except for the semi-desert west and north of the Caspian.
 North-south trade routes were along the Volga River and Dnieper River.
 Between them the Don River was a minor route.